J-0987/SVGenerate/README.md

 ## Acknowledgements

-This project was inspired by the need for easy README file generation for various projects.
+This project was inspired by the need for easy svg logo generation for various projects.
 Special thanks to the Inquirer module for providing a simple and intuitive CLI interface.
+Thanks as well to w3 schools for providing the templates for shapes.